 Discovering Yourstory

-My original motivation for starting this project was to provide resources for people who want to research their personal cultural folkways.
-Everyone will have a different starting point.
+My original motivation for starting this project was to provide resources for people who had been to one of my workshops and wanted to research their personal cultural folkways.
+Everyone will have a different starting point, in this work.
+I grew up in a poor rural area in a family that still held strong associations with their cultural traditions.

-Most presenters who even gave a nod to historical practice were teaching the same male-dominated version of medical history handed down from the ivory tower, while others were teaching a neopagan-infused feminist fairy-tale.
+Most presenters who even gave a nod to historical practice were teaching the same male-dominated version of medical history handed down from the ivory tower or a neopagan-infused feminist fairy-tale.

 Everyone was neglecting the wealth of knowledge that can be gleaned from a survey of medical texts and manuscripts written by women in various museum collections all over the world.